North American Seagulls

 The California Gull can be found on the pacific coastline from northern Mexico to British Columbia.
 They range far inland from New Mexico to Manitoba.
 They prefer to eat insects, fish and eggs, however, they are well known for scavenging at garbage dumps or docks.
 They have also been seen to follow farmers plowing in fields, eating the insects stirred up by this activity.

 The California Gull has an interesting foraging strategy for catching alkali flies along the shores of salty lakes in the Great Basin in the western United States.
 It starts at one end of a huge swarm of flies sitting on the beach and runs through the flies with its head down and bill open, snapping up flies.
+California Gulls have a life expectancy of up to 24 years.

 Common black headed gulls (larus ridibundus)